-Graduate programs began in December 1986 with the Master of Arts in Education.
-Soon after the Master of Arts in Counseling was approved in November 1988.
-Ten years from the development of the first graduate program, Heidelberg introduced the third graduate degree, the Master of Business Administration in February 1996.
-Then in 2008, the creation of the Master of Music Education degree program was approved.
+Graduate programs began in June 1987 with the Master of Arts in Education.
+Soon after, the Master of Arts in Counseling began offering classes in January 1989.
+The third graduate degree, the Master of Business Administration was introduced in August 1995.
+Then in June 2009, the Master of Music Education degree program began.